 During the reporting period a wholly owned subsidiary, incorporated in Tanzania, Africa was formed.
 This subsidiary is the operating company for the Company's relevant exploration interests in Tanzania.
 Details of the subsidiary are as follows:

-Ownership intere

-Country of
+COUNTRY OF INCORPORATION OWNERSHIP INTEREST

-incorporation 2012 2011
+2012 2011

 Liontown Resources (Tanzania) Limited Tanzania 100% -